graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Merging Selection Sets**

-When more than one field of the same name is executed in parallel, their selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.
+When multiple fields with the same name or alias are executed, their selection sets are merged together when completing the value in order to continue execution of the sub-selection sets.